flareed/webtintuc-2022/Backend/Readme-Backend.md

 ###### Step 1
     Go to DATABASE var in ./article_website/settings.py
 ###### Step 2
-    At USER and PASSWORD fields, change to mySQL's user and password
+    At USER and PASSWORD fields, change to your mySQL's user and password

 ### Then, return to terminal, type: